Skip to main content

 If your application gets denied

 • Ask exactly why.
-Was it age, income, residency, ownership, property type, or timeliness?
+Was it age, income, residency, ownership, property type, proof, or timing?

 Backup options if the main path is delayed